...

 • Unskilled Workers: Rates in some regions may start as low as USD 5.40 per day.

-• Skilled Labor: Highly skilled workers in agriculture can command wages approaching USD 7.80 per day.
+• Skilled Labor: Highly skilled agricultural workers can command wages approaching USD 7.80 per day.

-These variances guarantee that pay scales are competitive and mirror the local economic situation.
+These variances ensure that pay scales are competitive and reflect the local economic conditions.

 Mining: Above and Below Ground Disparities

-The mining industry offers a special situation whereby pay systems differ depending on the type of work above above-ground against below-ground operations.
+The mining industry offers a special situation whereby pay systems differ depending on the type of work, above-ground or below-ground operations.

-• Below Ground Operations: Due to the increased risks and working conditions, wages for similar workers can be as high as USD 7.80 per day.
+• Below Ground Operations: Due to the increased risks and working conditions, wages for similar workers can reach USD 7.80 per day.

 These distinctions are critical for employers in managing labor costs and ensuring compliance with safety and wage regulations.